Julian Rathbone: Fiction

-Various threads run through Rathbone's novels over their forty-year span.
-Standing firmly in the 19th Century tradition with its belief in the primacy of the writer's imagination and its consequent freedom to explore human life in all its aspects, Rathbone always refused to be tied to a genre, time or place or character in undertaking this exploration.
-An ostensible thriller may be just as much a study of relationships, an apparently mainstream novel an investigation of crime, a work of historical fiction a meditation on contemporary issues.

-In blurring and blending genres in this way for three decades or more, when the book market became obsessed with the typecasting and branding of books and their authors, Rathbone can be seen as having explored and questioned the nature of genre, its scope and limitations.
-Wherever the definitions of a genre threatened to restrict his enquiry into the human condition, Rathbone never hesitated to push it into wider territory.
-In a climate of increasing specialisation expected of novelists by commercial publishers, this was an unfashionable approach to take, with arguably a great commercial cost as Rathbone went his own way and refused to seek or accept any label or badge of identification, which might increase sales but confine his activities as a writer.
+Rathbone wrote in different genres and "refused to be pigeonholed ... his output included crime novels, eco-thrillers, future fiction, film scripts and quirky historical narratives, and he also edited a fine non-fiction work about the Duke of Wellington".

 Characters

 Rathbone created four characters who appear in more than one book, permitting a certain grouping, while never taking over the heterogeneous spirit of his work or deflecting him from the pursuit of wider fictional interests.
 First was Inspector Jan Argand (The Euro-Killers, Base Case, Watching The Detectives).
 Then the "Joseph" of Joseph (Booker nomination 1979) makes his reappearance as Charlie Boylan in A Very English Agent and later as Eddie Bosham in Birth of a Nation, as Rathbone follows the thread of events from the war in the Peninsula, through the world of German exiles taking refuge in early Victorian London and on to the early years of the modern USA.
 One of his possible descendants, Charlie Bosham, is the "hero" of Nasty, Very.
 Two books for Serpent's Tail, Accidents Will Happen and Brandenburg Concerto, focused on Renate Fechter, head of a German squad of Eco-police.
 Then Rathbone created a British private investigator, Chris Shovelin, for the two recent books Homage and As Bad As It Gets for Allison and Busby.
 Although diverse and strong characters, none of the four ever seemed likely to take over the oeuvre.
 Rathbone remained committed to diversity of inspiration rather than the formulaic approach to which concentration on a single character can lead.